Germany relaxes restrictions for travelers from UK and other countries | Health

 Germany relaxes restrictions for travelers from UK and other countries

 All four countries had been downgraded to "high incidence areas", the Robert Koch Institute said, meaning their citizens can now travel to Germany and quarantine on arrival for 10 days.
-The quarantine period can be shortened to five days if they test negative for COVID-19.
+The quarantine period can be shortened to five days if they test negative for COVID-19, and people who are fully vaccinated can avoid quarantine altogether.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)